Although Edinburgh’s whisky distilleries are few in number, they are an important part of the Lowland Scotch Whisky Region.

 Glenkinchie Visitor Centre

-In 2020, a new multi-million-pound visitor centre opened at Glenkinchie, which is just a few miles outside Edinburgh, offering an innovative, interactive and sensory experience for visitors.
+In 2020, a new multi-million-pound visitor centre opened at Glenkinchie, offering an innovative, interactive and sensory experience for visitors.

 With a bar area overlooking the garden, visitors can enjoy local specialities served with a dram, in beautiful surroundings.